Usage#

 • Spatial modeling: Support for geographic regions with administrative boundaries and population distributions

-• Multiple model types: Biweekly and Generic models for different use cases
+• Multiple model types: ABM, Biweekly, and Compartmental models for different use cases

 • Component-based architecture: Interchangeable disease dynamics components